TheThingsArchive/python-app-sdk/README.rst

 set\_payload\_format
 ~~~~~~~~~~~~~~~~~~~~

-Set the payload format of the application.
+Sets the payload format of the application.

 .. code:: python